One repo. One runner. Zero infrastructure.

 # opens browser → prints sk-ant-oat01-… (valid 1 year)

-# paste it into the AEON dashboard's Authenticate modalBankr LLM Gateway (optional)
+# paste it into the aeon dashboard's Authenticate modalLLM gateways - five alternative routes

 Cross-repo access

-The built-in GITHUB_TOKEN is scoped to the AEON repo only.
+The built-in GITHUB_TOKEN is scoped to the aeon repo only.
 For skills like github-monitor, pr-review, issue-triage, and external-feature to work across your other repos, add a fine-grained PAT as GH_GLOBAL with Contents / Pull requests / Issues read+write.
 Skills fall back to GITHUB_TOKEN automatically when GH_GLOBAL is absent.

 Set a secret.
 The channel turns on.